Human Oversight Design for AI Systems

 Automation levels

-The appropriate level of AI autonomy depends on the stakes and the reliability of the AI system.
-A widely used framework defines five levels:
+The appropriate level of AI autonomy depends on the stakes and AI system reliability:

 | Level | Pattern | Human role | Appropriate when |